 Stop paralysis by analysis and get your work out to the world

-You can trap yourself with minor details and constantly over analyzing ideas.
-Sometimes you just have to get your work out there to see what works and what does not.
+You can trap yourself by spending too much time on minor details and constantly over analyzing ideas.
+Sometimes you just have to get your work out there to see what works and what doesn’t.
 You have to start somewhere.

-Stanton said in a BH Photo interview that too much analyzing can be paralyzing:
+Stanton, during a BH Photo interview, discusses how too much analyzing can be paralyzing:

 From the beginning, I’ve wanted to keep the focus on the people.
 I didn’t want to get too bogged down with flawless focus, white balance, and aperture.
 I think a certain paralysis can result from juggling too many technical considerations in your mind.

 Don’t wait for perfect.
 People are waiting for that perfect idea.
 It is safe to plan.
 Stop planning and start doing.
 You cannot wait until you’re ready to begin doing what you really want to do cause you will never get there.
 You have to start working toward your dream before you’re ready.